Cartimandua: History

-Being of "illustrious birth", according to Tacitus, Cartimandua probably inherited her power, as she does not appear to have obtained it through marriage.
-She and her husband, Venutius, are described by Tacitus as loyal to Rome and "defended by our [Roman] arms".
+Betrayal of Caratacus

 In 51, the British resistance leader Caratacus sought sanctuary with Cartimandua after being defeated by Ostorius Scapula in Wales, but Cartimandua handed him over to the Romans in chains.
+According to Tacitus:

+"She had later strengthened her power when she was credited with having captured King Caratacus by treachery and so furnished an adornment for the triumph of Claudius Caesar.
+From this came her wealth and the wanton spirit which success breeds."

+Venutius divorce and conflict

-Having given Claudius the greatest exhibit of his triumph, Cartimandua was rewarded with great wealth.
-She later divorced Venutius, replacing him with his armour-bearer, Vellocatus.
+Cartimandua later divorced Venutius, taking his armour-bearer, Vellocatus, as her consort.
 In 57, although Cartimandua had seized his brother and other relatives and held them hostage, Venutius made war against her and then against her Roman protectors.
 He built alliances outside the Brigantes, and during the governorship of Aulus Didius Gallus (52–57) he staged an invasion of the kingdom of the Brigantes.
 The Romans had anticipated this and sent some cohorts to defend their client queen.
 The fighting was inconclusive until Caesius Nasica arrived with a legion, the IX Hispana, and defeated the rebels.
-Cartimandua retained the throne thanks to prompt military support from Roman forces.
+Cartimandua retained her throne thanks to prompt military support from Roman forces.